Skip to main content

 Florida's pool heating sector is structured around three primary technology categories, each with distinct operating principles, efficiency profiles, and service requirements.

-Gas heaters combust fuel to heat a copper or cupro-nickel heat exchanger, through which pool water circulates.
+1. Gas heaters (natural gas or propane) Gas heaters combust fuel to heat a copper or cupro-nickel heat exchanger, through which pool water circulates.
 Units are rated by BTU output — residential models commonly range from 200,000 BTU to 400,000 BTU.
 The American National Standards Institute (ANSI) standard Z21.56 governs gas-fired pool heaters.
 Key service tasks include burner cleaning, heat exchanger inspection for scaling or corrosion, thermostat calibration, and gas valve testing.
 Gas heater service involving supply lines or gas valve replacement requires a licensed contractor under Florida Statute §489.105.

-Heat pumps extract ambient thermal energy from outdoor air and transfer it to pool water via a refrigerant cycle.
+2. Electric heat pumps Heat pumps extract ambient thermal energy from outdoor air and transfer it to pool water via a refrigerant cycle.
 Coefficient of Performance (COP) ratings for heat pumps typically range from 4.0 to 6.0, meaning each unit of electrical energy produces 4 to 6 units of heat energy (U.S. Department of Energy, Energy Saver).
 Service tasks include refrigerant pressure checks, evaporator coil cleaning, compressor diagnostics, and defrost cycle verification.
 Refrigerant handling requires EPA Section 608 certification under 40 CFR Part 82.

-Solar pool heaters use roof-mounted collectors to absorb radiant energy, circulating pool water through the panels before returning it to the pool.
+3. Solar thermal systems Solar pool heaters use roof-mounted collectors to absorb radiant energy, circulating pool water through the panels before returning it to the pool.
 The Florida Solar Energy Center (FSEC) publishes performance standards specific to Florida's climate.
 Service tasks include panel inspection for UV degradation, flow valve adjustment, freeze protection valve testing, and controller diagnostics.

 The full regulatory framework governing all three system types — including contractor licensing, permit requirements, and inspection protocols — is a critical reference point for service providers and property managers operating in this area.